AlexSwensen/alexswensen.io-old/src/content/2020-12-09_popos-on-2011-macbook-pro.md

 This worked for me, and gave my mac a new lease on life!
 Hopefully this helps you!
 If you ever wish to learn more about Pop!\_OS you can head to their [website](https://pop.system76.com/) which is full of useful tips, tricks, and documentation.

+EDIT: A few last minute items I want to add.
+First a friend reached out and asked if other hardware like the webcam, bluetooth, audio, and external display work.
+I can say confidently that they work great!
+Next, I think its worth pointing out that you can pickup a pre-owned mac like the one I have on [ebay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2380057.m570.l1313&_nkw=2011+macbook+pro&_sacat=0) for anywhere from $50-$200 USD, so if you are looking for a cheap laptop this is a great option!

 ![my mac running Pop!_OS](img/late-2011-mbp.jpg)